Xxxxhx/STM32_HAL_Tutorial/1-GPIO.md

 # General-purpose Input/Output

 General-purpose input/output(GPIO) is the simplest I/O. Each GPIO port has four 32-bit configuration registers (GPIOx_MODER, GPIOx_OTYPER, GPIOx_OSPEEDR and GPIOx_PUPDR), two 32-bit data registers
 (GPIOx_IDR and GPIOx_ODR), a 32-bit set/reset register (GPIOx_BSRR), a 32-bit locking register (GPIOx_LCKR) and two 32-bit alternate function selection register (GPIOx_AFRH and GPIOx_AFRL).
 Directly modify the value of register is complicated, so HAL library has define micro and function for us.
-More over, STM32CubeIDE provide us a more intuitive way to configure each GPIO port.
+More over, STM32CubeIDE provides us a more intuitive way to configure each GPIO port.
 Usage of register in GPIO is not introduced here, check the reference manual of STM32 F1 series for detail.

 ## GPIO Function Description